 When we arrived at the 4H agricultural center, it was full of moms

 and their kids and their chickens.
-Chickens, not in cages, but sitting on tables and in laps.
+Chickens are not in cages, but sitting on tables and on laps.

 It was like going to the local dog park, but with chickens.

-Up in front where the lecture was to take place was five cages or so.
+Up in front of where the lecture was to take place were five cages or so.
 One with a very large rooster, and lots of bantams.
 For you chicken novices, bantams are very small versions of chicken breeds.

 Don’t these people know chickens poop on a whim?